qhy040404/DepotDownloaderConsoleTool/README.md

 The tool makes it easier to use the downloader.

-The things you only need to prepare are AppID, depot ID, manifest ID,(username, password(if needed)).
+The things you only need to prepare are AppID, depot ID, manifest ID,(username, password(if you want to download paid contents)).